Have you ever felt that your life is off kilter?

 - Open the session — either with individuals or a group

-- Review goals — the client has set over the short or long term and ask: Do they enhance overall life satisfaction?
+- Review goals — the client has set over the short or long term and ask if they enhance overall life satisfaction

 Applying the Wheel of Life

-Professor Greg Whyte describes using The Wheel of Success in his book Achieve the Impossible.
+Professor Greg Whyte describes using The Wheel of Success in his book Achieve the Impossible (2015).

-As a sports coach, Whyte has worked with many high-profile British celebrities —David Walliams, Davina McCall, and John Bishop— to prepare them to embark upon endurance challenges, raising essential money for the UK Comic and Sport Relief Charities.
+As a sports coach, Whyte has worked with many high-profile British celebrities, including David Walliams, Davina McCall, and John Bishop, to prepare them to embark upon endurance challenges, raising essential money for the UK Comic and Sport Relief Charities.

 Set short-term goals